 Photo Credit: Christian Hansen

-[CAF Note: There is no Solari Report this week.
-I invited the newest member of our team, Solari Report producer Kristen Linton, to write a special blog post to celebrate the occasion.
+[CAF Note: In 2012, I invited then Solari Report producer Kristen Linton, to write a special blog post to celebrate the occasion.
+She wrote as America was recovering from the last Presidential election.
+Her words remain as timely as ever.
 I hope you will take the time to enjoy this wonderful season and contemplate our many blessings.
-On behalf of all the members of the Solari Team…..Happy Thanksgiving!]
+On behalf of all the members of the Solari Team…..Happy Thanksgiving 2016!]